xing/hops/packages/template-react/readme.md

 # Hops Template React

 This is a small example application showing [hops](https://github.com/xing/hops) in action.
-It demonstrates how to use hops with react, redux, flow and jest.
+It demonstrates how to use hops with React, Redux, Flow and Jest.

 It has the following folder structure:

 ```
 ├── flow-typed
 ├── node_modules